Danish India: Napoleonic Wars and decline

 During the Napoleonic Wars, Denmark-Norway practiced a policy of armed neutrality whilst carrying French and Dutch goods from the Dutch East Indies to Copenhagen.
 This led to the English Wars during which Britain defeated the Danish-Norwegian fleet, cut off the Danish East India Company's India trade, and occupied Dansborg, Balasore and Frederiksnagore from 1801 to 1802, and again, from 1808 to 1815.
 In 1814 Norway gained independence from Denmark.

 Italy made an attempt at buying the Nicobar Islands from Denmark between 1864 and 1868.
 In an attempt to gain colonies for the nascent kingdom, the Nicobar Islands were a prospect since it was about to be vacated by the Danes anyway.
 Biago Caranti, subordinate to the Italian Minister of Agriculture and Commerce Luigi Torelli, first proposed the idea in his report to Torelli in 1865, where he mentioned that apart from establishing a penal colony, the islands were also valuable due to their location and potential for growing tobacco plantations.
-Such a distant outpost would also bring prestige to the Italian State.
-Torelli started a negotiation that looked promising, but failed due to the unexpected end of his Office and the first La Marmora Cabinet.
+Such a distant outpost would also bring prestige to the Italian state.
+Torelli started a negotiation that looked promising, but failed due to the fall of the Second La Marmora government and his resulting departure from office.
 The negotiations were interrupted and never brought up again.

 The Danish colonies went into decline, and the British ultimately took possession of them, making them part of British India: Serampore was sold to the British in 1839, and Tranquebar and most minor settlements in 1845 (11 October 1845 Frederiksnagore sold; 7 November 1845 other continental Danish India settlements sold); on 16 October 1868 all Danish rights to the Nicobar Islands, which since 1848 had been gradually abandoned, were sold to Britain.
 The islands were formally annexed by Britain in 1869.